Merger control

 Notification to the French authority

-• the transaction is not within the European Union’s jurisdiction.
+- the transaction does not fall within the jurisdiction of the European Union.

 Notification to the European Commission

-Specific thresholds for transactions affecting retail and the French overseas territories
+Specific thresholds for transactions affecting the retail sector and the French overseas territories

-For retail and the French overseas territories, there are special lower thresholds allowing the Autorité can examine transactions that would otherwise escape its control
+For the retail sector and the French overseas territories (which are characterised by high levels of concentration), specific lower thresholds apply, enabling the Autorité to examine transactions that would otherwise escape its control.

 What happens in the event of failure to notify?

-Any company that meets the conditions to notify a transaction to the Autorité but fails to do so risks a fine for failing to notify, as in the case of the Colruyt France SAS/Metro AG deal.
+Any company that meets the criteria for notifying a transaction but fails to do so risks a fine for failure to notify, which may reach up to 5% of the company’s turnover generated in France.

 How long does a review take?

-When reviewing a merger, the Autorité carries out a prospective analysis of the deal’s impact on competition in the various markets affected (new entity’s market share, effects on competition in the sector, on suppliers and on customers, impact on prices and quality, etc.).
+When reviewing a merger, the Autorité conducts a forward-looking analysis of the impact of the transaction on competition in the various markets affected (the market share of the new entity, effects on competition in the sector, impacts on suppliers and customers, effects on prices and quality, etc.).
+The length of the review varies depending on the complexity of the case, ranging from a few days to several months.

 Time limits

-If doubts remain as to the potential risks to competition after the first review, the Autorité opens an in-depth examination, known as Phase 2 (a further 65 working days).
+If doubts remain as to the potential risks to competition after the first review and no commitments have been accepted by the Autorité, a Phase 2 in-depth review is opened, lasting an additional 65 working days.

 A rapid review in the majority of cases

-Almost all other cases are dealt with in less than 5 weeks (Phase 1/simple review).
-It is only in a very small number of cases (complex cases, identified risks of serious harm to competition) that the Autorité conducts a more detailed examination (Phase 2/in-depth examination).
+The remaining cases are generally handled in less than five weeks (Phase 1/simple review).
+Only in a very small number of cases (complex transactions or identified risks of serious harm to competition) does the Autorité conduct a more in-depth review (Phase 2/in-depth examination).

 What different outcomes are possible?